 People try to find their way, even if they do not know exactly what they are looking for.
-The picture below shows Google insights for a chain of grocery stores during april this year.
-During that month Easter Holidays were happening the 14th through the 17th.
+The picture below shows Google insights for a chain of grocery stores during April this year.
+During that month Easter Holidays were happening from the 14th through the 17th.
 It is pretty obvious that a lot of customers searched for their locations during this period.
 This particular chain has about 195 stores and the day before Easter almost a 100,000 local searches were made.

 Another thing we can clearly see is the overwhelming majority of those searches were indirect, that is searches that are discovery mode and where the customer is less exact about what they are trying to find.
-Some of it may be misspelling but a lot is probably people that want to find a nearby open grocery store, plain and simple.
+Some of it may be misspelled but a lot is probably people that want to find a nearby open grocery store, plain and simple.
 That means that if this chain of stores had bad info on Google there is a high risk of those customers going to a competitor.

 Presented with these insights we researched a bit further and looked at actions taken on Google.
 That looked like this: